 We're paving the way to give you the time that matters most in your day – making the changes needed to transform your commute at Holborn.

 Imagine a day when you no longer queue on Kingsway and fight the crowds changing paths between Central and Piccadilly Lines.
 When you can access your route via lift and escalator and enter via Procter Street to reduce your commute.
-That day is coming.

 Our dialogue with TfL began in 2009 and we've been actively involved in the progression of the upgrade since then.
-It's now a live long-term project that both Bee Midtown and TfL are committed to.
+It's now a live long-term project that both Midtown BID and TfL are committed to.
 As a complex construction job, things are going to take time but we want to reassure you that the proposed upgrade is gathering serious momentum.
 Mark Wild, Managing Director of London Underground, affirms:

 "The expansion of Holborn Tube station will make life better for the tens of thousands of customers who use it every day.
 It is an important station, serving a broad range of local institutions and businesses, but it is clearly increasingly not fit for purpose.
 The consultation showed people are fully behind our proposals to transform the station."